We’ve Got Content!

 — I would like to accumulate some expertise working with different content companies and try to consolidate our collaboration with media companies.
 We also need to implement some projects abroad, since the Russian market is pretty constricted at the moment.

 — Are girls able to stay competitive in the “male-dominated” high-tech industry?

 — Women will never be the same as men: our mind, body, and hormones are all composed differently.
 Who says “different” is equal to “worse”.
 It’s important to recognize our differences and learn to use them to achieve the goals that we have.
 Then everything will come naturally.

-Source: Ponedelnik, the daily internet journal on careers, business, and education, March 4, 2015.
+Source: Ponedelnik, the daily internet journal on careers, business, and education.
 Written by: Anastasia Butina.
 Photos by: Andrei Razumov